by Dana Perry

 I remember Richard saying that in times of ominous crisis we can take the long view.
 That in the coil of time since our mother earth started spinning, human existence is wildly short.
 A mere blip on the radar.
 Long after we’re all gone, we have to hope that some form of plant life will remain.

-As humans, our options to batten down the hatches or to flee, but what about the trees, I wonder.
+As humans, our options are to batten down the hatches or to flee, but what about the trees, I wonder.
 How do plants adapt to extreme climate, I frantically type into the great Google machine; the artificial knowledge bringer, cursory informer of all we seek.
 Plants are trapped down to the roots, forced to weather the storm.
 I learn they change shape, flexible trunks to not break, or thickened ones to better protect the tender vasculature within; they alter their metabolism, to grow, flower, or reproduce differently than before; they reach their leaves to the sky instead of broad to the ground, reducing the impact of solar rays and creating wind tunnels to cool themselves; they use the wind to scatter their seeds.
 They accept the finiteness of their lives, sacrificing their own bodies but protecting their young.
 Like any mother would do.

 Stepping back from the screen I remember that I already know some of these things.
 The things I didn’t learn from a machine, but from the older, wiser plant people around me.
 Of course plants prepare.
 They prepare for all seasons; they always have.
 With the first bit of autumn chill, energy begins to move down to the roots.
 The extraneous bits the curled leaves, the shriveled flowers, they drop to re-nourish the soil.
 We know this because as herbalists, we harvest roots in the autumn to make our sweet/bitter/earthy medicine: dandelion, burdock, valerian, yellow dock, marshmallow, ashwagandha.